General Exercise Guidelines for Cardiac Rehab if You Have Heart Failure

 3. Aerobic exercise

-Aerobic activities that are popular with people with heart failure are walking and stationary cycling.
+Aerobic activities that are popular with people who have heart failure are walking and stationary cycling.
 Remember to first exercise at a low intensity.
 You can gradually increase the intensity and duration of your exercise sessions as long as your tolerance improves with no symptoms.
 Listen to your body by monitoring your rating of perceived exertion (RPE) and being aware of your heart rate.
 Your rehab team may give you a target heart rate range that is safe for you.

 |3 to 7 days a week||3 to 7 days a week|